winneon/gsu/README.md

 ## Features

-* Screenshot capture
+* Screenshot capture.
-* Video capture
+* Video capture.
-* Gif capture
+* Gif capture.
 * Built-in uploading to uguu.se, streamable, and gfycat.
 * Custom uploading capability if the above services don't suit your fancy.
 * A clean and easy to understand CLI.